JACKET - R.A.F. Early pattern 'Fly Weight' model

 - Tan, veg-tanned leather seam taping

-One of the most impressive aspects of this product, is not just it’s uncanny authenticity, but that it’s the most easy-wearing, soft, comfortable sheepskin flying jackets you’ll ever put on and will not want to take off - you feel like you're on Cloud 9 in The Fly Weight!
+One of the most impressive aspects of this product, is not just it’s uncanny authenticity, but that it’s the most easy-wearing, soft, comfortable sheepskin flying jacket you’ll ever put on and will not want to take off - you feel like you're on Cloud 9 in The Fly Weight!